Tough Guy Book Club is a network of men’s book clubs in local pubs.

 All Chapters read the same book and you can find that on the Books page of this site.What if I don’t like some of the books you read?

 Good, you shouldn’t like every book we read.
 That would be weird.
-You're going to hate some of them I guarantee it, because we don’t read books because they are good, or that they are well written, or they have a beautifully crafted yet understated metaphor told though the intentional use of Jungian archetypes which draws sharp focus to playful and lyrical prose, nah we read them because they are interesting to talk about over beers.How do I suggest a book?
+You're going to hate some of them I guarantee it, because we don’t read books because they are good, or that they are well written, or they have a beautifully crafted yet understated metaphor told though the intentional use of Jungian archetypes which draws sharp focus to playful and lyrical prose, nah we read them because they are interesting to talk about over a beer.How do I suggest a book?

 Our book club doesn’t work like that.What if I hate all the books you’ve read.